Scanning your connection...

 Mar 21, 2025 FinCEN issues interim final rule removing all U.S.-formed entities from BOI requirements

-Mar 26, 2025 Rule takes effect — all domestic reporting companies officially exempt
+Mar 26, 2025 Rule takes effect — US domestic reporting companies exempt under interim final rule

 Who Still Has to File

 Only foreign companies that registered to do business in the U.S. by filing with a secretary of state or similar office.
-U.S.-formed LLCs, corporations, and similar entities have no filing obligation.
+As of May 2026, under the March 2025 interim final rule, U.S.-formed LLCs, corporations, and similar entities have no federal BOI filing obligation — an interim rule, not finalized, and subject to change.

 Why It Matters for Privacy